sachin19183/sachin19183.github.io/_posts/docker/2026-02-28-Docker-handson-ops.md

        docker rm <container-name>
        docker ps -a
    ```
-   the -a option of the ps command shows the container entry after stopping it. the same entry disappears once you remove itusing the docker rm command.
+   The -a option of the ps command shows the container entry after stopping it.
+The same entry disappears once you remove it using the docker rm command.

-This is a typical sequence of commands executed in a docker container lifecycle from and operation's perspective
+This is a typical sequence of commands executed in a docker container lifecycle from an operational engineer's perspective